Route of California High-Speed Rail: Initial Operating Segment

+San Francisco to Central Valley route selection

 Although the Authority is focused on getting the Interim IOS in the Central Valley in operation by the end of the decade, it is also looking ahead to the next step (that is, connecting to San Francisco using the prepared Caltrain blended route).
 On April 28, 2022 it approved the final route in the San Jose to Merced section.
 This alignment (Alternative 4) uses the existing Union Pacific Railroad (UPRR) alignment from San Jose to Gilroy as a blended section.

 East of Gilroy the alignment becomes a pure HSR section with approximately 15 mi of tunnels through the Pacheco Pass.
 Trains will be able to travel at 220 mph even through the tunnels.
 When tunnel field studies, early engineering, and design work are completed for this section, it will be ready for construction when funding is available.
 Tunnel construction is anticipated to take up to 6 years to complete once begun.

 Phase 1 route details

-Note: Initial Operating Segment sections are indicated by "(IOS)" in the subsection headings below:
+The list of maps to the right indicate the preferred routes in all Phase 1 sections except where 'DRAFT' is indicated.
+All Initial Operating Segment sections are indicated by '(IOS)' in the subsection headings below.